radutolontan/BASM_Pocket_Museum/README.md

 ## Board ID - Education V0
 ![diagram_HW](Resources/schematic_functional_edu_v0.png)

+### Power
+The power stage is designed for a 500 mAh 3.7V LiPo cell.
+The charger IC is configured to supply 450 mA in the constant-current regime and stops charging when the current drops below 150 mA in the constant-voltage regime.
+Since the USB-C power supply is non-negotiated, it is limited to supplying 5V at 500 mA, which is sufficient for the configuration described above.
+A Voltage Monitor is used to avoid brown-out bevavior on the ESP32 when the voltage on the 3V3 rail drops below 2.9V.
+Finally, a simple circuit is used to enable and latch the LDO through a push-button (SW 1) and a GPIO on the ESP32.

+### Sensors
+For the Pocket Lab EDU V0, the sensors and their respective measurements are listed below:
+* **ICM-20948** - 9DOF IMU measuring translational acceleration, rotational velocity & magnetic field strength
+* **ICP-20100** - Ambient Temperature & Air Pressure
+* **BH1750FVI** - Ambient Light
+* **MMICT390200012** - Microphone (dB & sound)

+### Programming
-**Programming** - The MCU can be programmed through Joint download boot mode.
+ The MCU can be programmed through Joint download boot mode.
 To enter this mode, first connect the Pocket Lab to a host computer using a USB-C data cable.
 Then, hold down SW 2 (labeled "MOD"; connected to GPIO 9), hold down SW 1 (labeled "ON/OFF"), and finally release SW 2.
 The USB-serial connection is named tty/ACMx and it allows PlatformIO to flash code to the ESP32 C6.

 # Software Architecture
 ![diagram_SW](Resources/task_structure.svg)